Our Camp is situated near the Lokan River.

 Sandakan, the name "Uncle Tan" is near

 legendary.
-Over the past 18 years, thousands have
+Over more than 20 years, thousands have

 come to Uncle Tan’s to experience the adventure,